odddollar/Fib-do-go/README.md

 Fib Dot Go has the sub-commands `run`, `about`, and `cpu`.

+### `run`

+### `about`

+Displays about information, including a description of how the program works, and what each parameter controls in the benchmark.

-###
+### `cpu`

+Displays CPU information, including make and model, number of cores, and number of threads.
+By default will also show a live display of the current CPU utilisation, but this can be disabled by specifying the `-m` flag.

-### Script
+## Script

-A script can be used to run the benchmark with multiple input parameters, specifying the `-m` flag to the `run` command to allow for easy logging of the result to a file.
-The example script shown below can be used to determine at which point increasing the number of worker threads doesn't result in any speed improvements.
-The list of arguments can be further modified to test other variations of arguments.
+A script can be used to run the benchmark with multiple input parameters, specifying the `-m` flag to the `run` command to allow for easy logging of the result to a `.csv` file.
+The example script shown below can be used to determine at what point increasing the number of worker threads doesn't result in any speed improvements.
+The list of arguments can be further modified to test other variations of parameters.

 ```bat
 @echo off